Iman-dorri/Triplink/README.md

-# TripLink - Smart Travel & Shopping Platform
+# Synvoy - Smart Travel & Shopping Platform

 A comprehensive platform that combines travel planning with smart shopping features, helping users plan trips and find the best deals on travel-related items.

 ## 🚀 Project Overview

-TripLink is a multi-platform application that helps users:
+Synvoy is a multi-platform application that helps users:
 - **Plan trips** with detailed itineraries and destination management
 - **Set price alerts** for flights, hotels, and travel items
 - **Manage shopping lists** with price tracking and comparison